 Figure 3.
 Levelized cost of methanotrophic microbial protein across baseline scenarios in which methane comes from wastewater treatment, landfills, oil and gas facilities, the natural gas grid.
 Baseline scenarios represent the largest feasible sources of stranded methane by source type.
 The grid baseline is sized to match the landfill baseline.
 In all cases, the largest cost is electricity.
 The power needed for heat removal is separated from other cooling costs to illustrate its impact.
-Wastewater treatment plants see a slight cost savings due to reduced requirements for NH3 and phosphorus, which we assume are locally sourced from effluent.
 Grid scenario sees an increase in cost due to purchase of natural gas, which is slightly offset by the removal of the methane cleanup requirement.
+All baseline scenarios except wastewater treatment are lower than the average 10-year market cost of fishmeal, \$1,600/ton.
+Wastewater treatment plants, however, have potential to reduce costs with locally sourced nutrients and cooling water.